January 15th 2013

 The recent spate of bomb threats against the Xi’An has tightened up the Customs stations in Hadrian.
 On the plus side, that makes it much more difficult for criminals to get through but, as we all know, the Xi’An Customs are strict on a good day.
 So expect considerable delays in that system.

-We’re going to take a break but when we come back, we’ll break down the new changes to the Bounty Hunter Guild eligibility requirements.
+We’re going to take a break but when we come back, we’ll break down the new changes to the Bounty Hunters Guild eligibility requirements.
 So stick around if you can.
 If you can’t, you take care and watch your back.